 Antioxidants and Vitamins: Worthwhile or Weak Evidence?

-Antioxidants have been touted as having the ability to rid the body or toxic free radicals and lower the risk for heart disease, but studies do not support this notion.
-Most clinicians do not recommend external high-dose vitamin or antioxidant supplements (beta-carotene, vitamin A, C and D) in healthy adults.
+Antioxidants have been touted as having the ability to rid the body or toxic free radicals and lower the risk for heart disease.
+However, most clinicians do not recommend external high-dose vitamin or antioxidant supplements (beta-carotene, vitamin A, C and D) in healthy adults.

-The fat-soluble vitamins -- A, D, E and K -- can be toxic in excessive doses; always ask your doctor before you use a fat-soluble vitamin.
-In fact, a well-balanced diet that includes fresh vegetables and fruits, dairy with vitamin D and regular sun exposure should be adequate for vitamin D and anti-oxidant levels in most people.
+Plus, the fat-soluble vitamins -- A, D, E and K -- can be toxic in excessive doses; always ask your doctor before you use a fat-soluble vitamin.
+A well-balanced diet that includes fresh vegetables and fruits, dairy with vitamin D and limited sun exposure should be adequate for vitamin D and anti-oxidant levels in most people.
 However, older patients may need vitamin D supplementation.
 Some people do need vitamin supplements in certain situations, too, such as pregnancy or in severe vitamin deficiencies.

 Finished: Beat That: 12 Easy Tips For Maintaining A Healthy Heart

 - Stead LF, Koilpillai P, Fanshawe TR, et al. Combined pharmacotherapy and behavioural interventions for smoking cessation.
 Cochrane Database Syst Rev. 2016 Mar 24;3:CD008286. doi: 10.1002/14651858.CD008286.pub3.
-Accessed 3/16/2017 at http://www.ncbi.nlm.nih.gov/pubmed/27009521.
+Accessed 7/23/2020.

 - UpToDate.
 Patient information: High cholesterol treatment options (Beyond the Basics).
-Updated 11/2015.
-Accessed 3/16/2017 at http://www.uptodate.com/contents/high-cholesterol-treatment-options-beyond-the-basics
+Accessed 7/03/2021 at https://www.uptodate.com/contents/high-cholesterol-and-lipid-treatment-options-beyond-the-basics.

 - Vivekananthan DP, Penn MS, Sapp SK, et al. Use of antioxidant vitamins for the prevention of cardiovascular disease: meta-analysis of randomized trials.
 Lancet.
 2003;36:2017-23.
-Accessed 3/16/2017.
+Accessed 7/23/2020.